-All of sudden, you are close to going to China for an internship, learning Chinese Language, travel, Teach or even get a full-time Job and then you remember keeping good relationship with the locals is needed for you to enjoy living in China.
-Aside from knowing about the concept of Face (Mianzi) and avoiding cultural shocks, you will need to master the art of giving in order to make good friends.
-This article is a comprehensive guide to giving and giving right according to the Chinese Culture.
+All of sudden, you are close to going to China for an internship, learning Chinese Language, travel, Teach or even get a full-time Job and then you remember keeping a good relationship with the locals is needed for you to enjoy living in China.
+The most frequent gift giving scenarios may be thanking your homestay family, birthdays gifts, Chinese New Year or even gifts to inlaws.
+Aside from knowing about the concept of Face (Mianzi) and avoiding cultural shocks, you will need to master the art of giving in order to make good friends and keep stronger bonds.
+Several of my friends do ask me what American gifts are best for Chinese and I thought this article will be a great guide for giving gifts to Chinese.
+This article is a comprehensive guide to giving and giving right according to Chinese Culture.

 Outside of the working environment, gifts are given on a wide variety of different occasions including holidays, birthdays, Chinese new year, special events, 100-days-old kid, graduating from college, weddings, visiting someone’s house, visiting a hospitalized friend, meeting your Chinese partner’s parents for the first time, returning from travel, etc.

 Chinese New Year Gifts and Ideas

 During the Chinese New Year, gifts are great ways to keep the love, bond and keep relationships flourishing.
 It is time to show appreciation for the Chinese people in your life and therefore a perfect time to consider ideas for Chinese New Year gifts.
 The Chinese New Year.